CiscoDevNet/webexcc-digital-channels/Webex Connect Simplified Flows/README.md

 # webexcc-digital-channels

-This repo provides the simplified templates workflows for Webex Contact Center and IMI integration.
+This repo provides the template workflows for Webex Contact Center and IMI integration.

 ## Workflows Overview
 The following workflow templates are included :